Identification, Images, & Information

 A selection of the color variants posted in BugGuide:

-The larva looks somewhat like a tiny alligator, with mostly black coloration, orange markings (including a broad orange stripe along each side) and double-branched spines.
+The alligator-like larva is solid dark gray with rows of orange markings and double-branched spines.
 Very few people encountering one for the first time would recognize it as a young "ladybug."
 It grows to be larger than the eventual adult size.

 The pupa is an elongated dome shape, usually found attached to a leaf, with the spiky remains of the last larval skin usually clinging to one end.
 The branched spines of this skin are usually visible.